 The Telephone Consumer Protection Act

 The Telephone Consumer Protection Act, or TCPA, was signed into law in 1991 as a means of governing the use of automatic dialing systems, pre-recorded messages, text messages, and fax machines.
-It also requires that the caller identify himself and get permission from consumers prior to contacting them.
+It also requires that the caller identify himself and the company he’s calling from, and get permission from the consumer prior to calling.

 The TCPA has protected consumers from annoying, inconvenient, and unwanted calls and has created an avenue for consumer legal action when companies don’t comply.
 Under the law, recipients of frequent unwanted calls can receive between $500 to $1500 per violating call.
 Consumers have also turned to the Do Not Call registry to seek relief from this type of contact, although some news outlets note that the registry’s effectiveness has started to dwindle in recent years.